abraj/notes/modern-indian-history/01 India Under the English East India Company/02 Lord Cornwallis.md

 #### Tipu Sultan
 * Like his father he wanted to eliminate the English from India.
-* He also wanted to take revenge against the Nizam and the Marathas as they had betrayed his father during the hour of need.
+* He also wanted to take revenge against the Nizam of Hyderabad and the Marathas as they had betrayed his father during the hour of need.
 * strengthened his position by undertaking various internal reforms.
 This created worries to the British, the Nizam of Hyderabad and the Marathas.

 #### The Third Anglo-Mysore War (1790-92)
 Chief causes for the Third Mysore War:
 * Tipu made attempts to seek the help of France and Turkey by sending envoys to those countries.
 * He also expanded his territories at the cost of his neighbours, particularly the Raja of Travancore, who was an ally of the British.
-* In 1789, the British concluded a tripartite alliance with the Nizam and the Marathas against Tipu.
+* In 1789, the British concluded a tripartite alliance with the Nizam of Hyderabad and the Marathas against Tipu.

 Tipu Sultan had been defeated in the Third Mysore War and the strength of Mysore had been reduced.
 The British secured a large territory on the Malabar Coast.
 In addition they obtained the Baramahal district and Dindugal.